 Well Done: 150°F (66°C) – 1 to 4 hours (Firm, dry, not pink at all.)

-Can you make this recipe using a different cooking method?
+Can you use a different cooking method?

 Yes, here’s how: Add the rub to the pork tenderloin, cover with plastic and refrigerate for one hour.
 Sprinkle with salt and pepper.
 Sear all surfaces of the pork in a very hot pan and then place in a 375°F oven and roast just until the pork is cooked through, about 15 minutes.

-I hope you love this Coffee Rubbed Sous Vide Pork Tenderloin as much as we do!
+I hope you love this Coffee-Rubbed Sous Vide Pork Tenderloin as much as we do!

 - 1 tablespoon instant espresso powder